amanraj-iit/My-Chef/README.md

-This application provide you the information about various types of Foods , also recommend how to cook step by step.
+This application provide you the information about various types of Foods and their recipies , also recommend how to cook with step by step process.
 It is also available with video of the meal .
-Search your recipe in the app and it will provide you from start to end cooking process
+Search your recipe in the app and it will guide you from start to end cooking process